 Which types of wine are definitely vegan?

 There are many wines that are not vegan.
-But fortunately there are also more and more of them that are produced without gelatine, fish bladders & Co.
-Here I would like to introduce you to some of the hundreds of purely plant-produced wines that you can in classic supermarkets and organic markets in Germany:
+But fortunately, more and more of them exist that are produced without gelatine, fish bladders & Co.
+Here I would like to introduce you to some of the hundreds of purely plant-produced wines that you can in classic supermarkets and organic markets in Germany.

 What vegan wine would you recommend to your friends?
 Feel free to write me a comment below this post with any other suggestions.